 It is an honour to be part of an empowerment project that uplifts our countrymen, restores the dignity.
 The confidence beaming in my guide’s voice, the contentment in his smile and assurance on the commitment is more than praiseworthy and brought in a lot of joy to me, and many other travelers who practice zero waste travel!

-Should you choose camp or a homestay?
+Should you choose camp or a homestay at Purushwadi?

 The camp is as pretty and neat as it may get and surprisingly void of any mosquito.
 Though regular insects are common, the camp stay is highly recommend, even more than the homestays, in my honest opinion.